You can find two types of Rules in your Repricer.com account. Default Rules and Competitor Rules, here to help you fine-tune your Repricing.

-Competitor C does not match any of your Competitor Rules (you are not FBA in this instance) and so the Default Rule applies and the price generated for you is 10.48
+- Competitor C does not match any of your Competitor Rules (you are not FBA in this instance)

 While this scenario is quite simplistic, it does highlight an important point: You should always try to create intelligent Competitor Rules and cover yourself for all scenarios.